c-thao/cecs460/UART Processor/Project3/source/README.md

 # Receive Engine Project Contents
+The contents below are new files introduced when implementing the receive engine.</br>
 Project Contents:</br>
 RX.v - The design of the receive engine.</br>
 RX_TB.v - A testbench for ensure the behavior of the receive engine is correct.</br>